Tag: seafood

 zest of 1 lemon

-1 teaspoon of Old Bay seasoning
+1 teaspoon of The Spice Apothecary’s On the Bay seafood seasoning

 1 teaspoon of ground black pepper